Updated: Apr 11

-Amazon is known for its customer experience, offering customers an easy mean to order directly online from a wide variety of products and have it delivered right away to you.
-In buying Pillpack, a US digital Pharmacy, it not only has bought the healthcare distribution infrastructure, it has also extended the online product catalog for its 300 million Amazon clients from the already exclusive OTC health products to as well prescription drugs.
-In collaboration with Arcadia Group, Amazon will also sell consumer-facing medical devices to turn the e-commerce platform into the online shop for disease management where (also) physicians could immediately order/recommend the right medical devices to be delivered at the patient’s home.
+Amazon is known for its customer experience, offering customers an easy means to order directly online from a wide variety of products and have them delivered right away to you.
+In buying Pillpack, a US digital Pharmacy, it not only has bought the healthcare distribution infrastructure, but it has also extended the online product catalog for its 300 million Amazon clients from the already exclusive OTC health products to as well prescription drugs.
+In collaboration with Arcadia Group, Amazon will also sell consumer-facing medical devices to turn the e-commerce platform into an online shop for disease management where (also) physicians could immediately order/recommend the right medical devices to be delivered to the patient’s home.

 "Adding healthcare to the online product mix brings new customer experience to a category of products previously unprivileged of this convenience."

-For years, offline retail giants have been collecting and using consumer data to understand purchasing behavior: How do people navigate through the store; what are consumers consistently buying; what advertisement or promotions work well; … Online retails giants are potentially even stronger capturing data to adapt or personalize it’s offering.
+For years, offline retail giants have been collecting and using consumer data to understand purchasing behavior: How do people navigate through the store; what are consumers consistently buying; what advertisements or promotions work well; … Online retail giants are potentially even stronger in capturing data to adapt or personalize it’s offering.
 In having these online/offline retail giants combining health and wellness data with purchasing patterns, a wealth of integrated data could be captured and analyzed to increase customer experience.

-In moving further into healthcare, both Amazon & Walmart are well positioned to capture and analyze health and wellness data via the different products (nutritions, OTC, RX, medical devices) and services (health scans, pharmacy services, …).
+In moving further into healthcare, both Amazon & Walmart are well-positioned to capture and analyze health and wellness data via the different products (nutrition, OTC, RX, medical devices) and services (health scans, pharmacy services, …).
 With their expertise in data management, health data records would allow them to give personalized health management advice to each of their customers (food suggestions, medical device support, wellness products,..) in a convenient, easily accessible way.

 "In having these online/offline retail giants combining health and wellness data with customer purchasing patterns, a wealth of integrated data could be captured and analyzed to increase customer experience."

-Not only do retail giants possess a pile of different type of informations & insights that truly make insurance companies jealous, retail giants also have easy access to a large group of employees and an even larger group of returning visitors.
+Not only do retail giants possess a pile of different types of information & insights that truly make insurance companies jealous, but retail giants also have easy access to a large group of employees and an even larger group of returning visitors.
 This information and reach could allow them to know pretty darn well what insurance products to create and make accessible in the stores.

 "Retail Giants know pretty darn well what insurance products to create and make accessible in the stores."

-Being able to reach a large consumer base, puts Retail Giants in the position to create economies of scale at many different levels, none the least when negotiating with producers such pharmaceutical or medical suppliers.
-With their broad distribution channels, Retail Giants might be able to exclude over time the value-extracting middle men within the healthcare value chain.
-At the consumer side, Retailers can start combining offerings, such as combining food with devices and Rx medications for a particular disease management.
+Being able to reach a large consumer base, puts Retail Giants in the position to create economies of scale at many different levels, none the least when negotiating with producers such as pharmaceutical or medical suppliers.
+With their broad distribution channels, Retail Giants might be able to exclude over time the value-extracting middlemen within the healthcare value chain.
+On the consumer side, Retailers can start combining offerings, such as combining food with devices and Rx medications for particular disease management.

 Typically, Amazon introduces a customer-friendly service with a user and customer experience superior to that of its competition.
-This allows the company to build economies of scale, network effects, and leverage for negotiating with other parties (e.g. health organisations, pharmaceutical companies,..).
-Then, it invests in upfront fixed costs (f.e. healthcare specific distribution channels) that allow it to function better and provide an outsourced version of these services to its partners (wholesales, pharmaceutical companies,..) allowing Amazon to infiltrate the value chain deeper.
-We could even imagine Amazon taking over packaging, tracking & transportation from pharmaceutical companies and potentially cut out the middle men that are taking margins but aren’t adding a lot of value to the products and services (more than three entities are involved in bringing a drug from manufacturer to patient, and each party takes a percentage of the profit along the way).
-Any such margins within the value chain is an opportunity for Amazon to disrupt and outperform.
+This allows the company to build economies of scale, network effects, and leverage for negotiating with other parties (e.g. health organizations, pharmaceutical companies,..).
+Then, it invests in upfront fixed costs (f.e. healthcare-specific distribution channels) that allow it to function better and provide an outsourced version of these services to its partners (wholesalers, pharmaceutical companies,..) allowing Amazon to infiltrate the value chain deeper.
+We could even imagine Amazon taking over packaging, tracking & transportation from pharmaceutical companies and potentially cutting out the middlemen that are taking margins but aren’t adding a lot of value to the products and services (more than three entities are involved in bringing a drug from manufacturer to patient, and each party takes a percentage of the profit along the way).
+Any such margins within the value chain are an opportunity for Amazon to disrupt and outperform.

 "In moving deeper into the health market, Retail Giants, specialized in 'delivering' products and services to the customer, will answer the biggest expectations of the healthcare industry: ACCESSIBILITY and CONVENIENCE."

 Through a wide network of offline stores and a very strong online presence, retail giants will make healthcare products and services conveniently accessible in their one-stop shops.
 These products and services might range from food suggestions to OTC products, from prescription medication to medical devices.
-But eventually they might as well offer insurance products & services that will already be accessible for their own employees.
+But eventually, they might as well offer insurance products & services that will already be accessible to their own employees.

-Convenience will not only be materialised because everything is available in one place.
-Retail Giants master the skill to capture, analyse and manage data to improve customer experience.
-They are well positioned to radically improve the customer experience with delivery of those healthcare products & services, and offer customers similar experiences as in other industries today.
+Convenience will not only be materialized because everything is available in one place.
+Retail Giants master the skill to capture, analyze and manage data to improve customer experience.
+They are well-positioned to radically improve the customer experience with the delivery of those healthcare products & services, and offer customers similar experiences as in other industries today.

-Of course, the road to a full one-stop shop for healthcare products and services will be build in different phases.
-However, the intentions and actions by these Retail Giants indicate a clear direction that surely will influence the healthcare and retail business as a whole.
-Have a look at slogans of retailers**** and see for yourself how they are increasingly focusing on living healthy.
+Of course, the road to a full one-stop-shop for healthcare products and services will be built in different phases.
+However, the intentions and actions of these Retail Giants indicate a clear direction that surely will influence the healthcare and retail business as a whole.
+Have a look at the slogans of retailers and see for yourself how they are increasingly focusing on living healthy: